google-deepmind/concordia/concordia/examples/one_more_song/README.md

 not reuse an earlier offer.
 When browser policy blocks storage, the open tab still keeps its draft, but reloading cannot recover it.
-Stalled network requests time out and reconnect; a timed-out submission keeps the draft and asks you to check the conversation before retrying, because the server may already have accepted it.
+Stalled network requests time out and reconnect; a timed-out submission keeps the draft and offers **Check last send**, because the server may already have accepted it.
+That button rechecks the original request ID using the existing inbox’s idempotency; it cannot consume the next speaking turn.
+The pending confirmation survives a same-tab reload when session storage is available.
 Submissions are never automatically replayed.
 Tab-scoped storage is not a permanent backup; losing the browser session loses unsent drafts.
 Host/provider errors end the session with a visible message; partial standard logs are saved.
 Changing a local model or re-running does not promise the same conversation.